-Perry, Kelser lead Ducks past Flyers in shootout
+Perry, Kesler lead Ducks past Flyers in shootout

 Kesler had his fourth career hat trick and the first since April 7, 2011, with Vancouver.
 Gibson faced a career-high 54 shots.
 Jonathan Bernier, who played briefly in the second period, made one save.

-Carlyle pulled Gibson roughly three minutes into the second period after the giving up his third goal.
+Randy Carlyle pulled Gibson roughly three minutes into the second period after the giving up his third goal.
 Gibson had some words for his coach, but it turned out the benching wasn't what he thought.

 ''Randy said something to me when I got off the ice and we had a plan,'' Gibson said.